Mitel: 2011 - 2020

 In June 2013, Mitel announced the completion of acquisition of one of its key suppliers, prairieFyre Software Inc., a privately held global provider of contact center, business analytics, and workforce optimization software and services.
-The net cash cost to Mitel for the acquisition of prairieFyre is approximately $20 million. prairieFyre is an original equipment manufacturer (OEM) that has supplied Mitel with its existing contact center solution.
+The net cash cost to Mitel for the acquisition of prairieFyre was approximately $20 million. prairieFyre was an original equipment manufacturer (OEM) that supplied Mitel with its existing contact center solution.

 In November 2013, Mitel announced the purchase of Aastra Technologies.

-On March 4, 2014, Mitel announced the acquisition of contact center supplier OAISYS, a leading developer of integrated call recording and quality management solutions.
+On March 4, 2014, Mitel announced the acquisition of contact center supplier OAISYS.

 In March 2015, Mitel announced to buy Mavenir Systems for $560 million.

 In April 2016, Mitel announced its intention to buy Polycom for $1.96 billion.
 The deal was intended to give existing Polycom shareholders both cash and new Mitel shares for their holdings and result in Polycom shareholders owning 60% of the combined company.
-The acquisition was ended in favour of a merger with Siris Capital instead, forcing Polycom pay a US$60 million fee to Mitel for cancelling the deal.
+The acquisition was ended in favour of a merger with Siris Capital instead, forcing Polycom to pay a US$60 million fee to Mitel for cancelling the deal.

 In July 2017, Mitel announced they had reached a deal to buy ShoreTel for $530 million, increasing the size of the company to approximately 4,200 employees.

-In January 2023, Mitel announced it entered into exclusive negotiation with Atos to acquire Unify.